domlockett/twitter_text_experiment/README.md

 ### Scrape News Comments SQL

 **Description:**
-This script scrapes tweets and comments from specified news outlets using the Twitter API and stores the data in an SQL database.

 The [`scrape-newscomments-sql.py`](https://github.com/domlockett/twitter_text_experiment/blob/main/scrape-newscomments-sql.py) script is responsible for collecting tweets from specified news organizations.
 The script starts by setting up a connection to the Twitter API using authentication keys.
 The target news organizations and date ranges are defined within the script.

 **Content and Structure:**